Greece Travel Guide logo

 Getting Married in Greece: The Reality

-Getting married in Greece requires some red tape and in Greece, any red tape is too much.
-But it can be done and there are people who actually provide weddings as a service.
-How much of the bureaucratic tangle they will deal with for you varies but there are other people in Greece like Dorian Kokas who for a price will deal with all the unpleasantries of getting the paperwork done.
+Santorini, Oia Getting married in Greece requires some red tape and in Greece, any red tape is too much.
+But it can be done and there are people who actually provide weddings as a service (for example see Fantasy Travel's wedding pages).
 Most of the weddings are held in Santorini, where foreign weddings are more common because you can't find a setting much more romantic then on the rim of a volcano with the sea 1000 feet below.

 If you want to do it on your own you will need to contact the president or mayor of the community for a civil wedding, or the head priest for a religious wedding.
 Your birth certificate will need to be translated and an ad put in the local papers so that anyone on the island who has a reason for you not to get married can protest in advance rather then come on like Dustin Hoffman in the Graduate.
 You can also use a US marriage license in Greece, as long as it has been authenticated by the Greek consulate in the USA and translated.